An expat guide to healthcare and health insurance in Tunisia

 Please note: taking out international health insurance does not exempt you from registering with the Tunisian healthcare system if it is obligatory for you.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Tunisia and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Tunisia?

-The best health insurance in Tunisia for another expat might not be the best for you, as everyone has different needs and criteria.
+The best health insurance in Tunisia for one expat might not be the best for you, as everyone has different needs and criteria.

 In order to find which one is the best health insurance in Tunisia for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Tunisia, alongside other parameters.